bigjohnson/FujitsuPrimergyTx120s3AlmaLinux9/README.md

 ## Graphics card

-The video card resolution is not detectable by installer linux kernel and installed linux kernel at the installation end.
+The video card resolution is not detectable by installer linux kernel, during installation, and installed linux kernel, at the installation end.

 You need add